bsergeev/MtMergeSort/README.md

 ## Results
 Native code shows about 3x speed up when sorting 10,000,000 floats on 4 threads.
 When running 8 threads on a 4-core CPU, oversubscription constitutes itself in slight slowdown.
 WebAssembly running in Chrome 72 shows the expected performance with a single thread (1.5...2 times as slow as the native code), but gets slower executing multi-threaded WebAssembly:
 ![Comparison](/doc/results.png)
-Sorting on a single thread takes native code 1.80 seconds, WebAssembly 3.1...3.3 seconds, and manually written JavaScript 4.69 seconds.
-Splitting the work between several threads causes the sort time to inscrease, this tendency is worse in Chrome than in Firefox.
+Sorting on a single thread takes native code 1.80 seconds, WebAssembly 3.1...3.3 seconds, manually written JavaScript 4.69 seconds, and Kotlin/JVM (Kotlin 1.3.21 with JRE 1.8) 2.2 seconds.
+Splitting the work between several threads causes the sort time in WebAssembly to inscrease, this tendency is worse in Chrome than in Firefox.